-- Heat a little olive oil in a pan and add the garlic, ginger and chilli and cook for a couple of minutes.
+- Heat a little extra virgin olive oil or coconut oil in wok (or similar), add the garlic, ginger & chilli, and cook for a couple of minutes.

 - Add the hardest vegetable you have.
-If you use sweet potatoes, these will go in first, followed by the finely sliced leek.
+If you use sweet potatoes or eggplant, these will go in first, followed by the finely sliced leek if using.

 - Each vegetable only needs a moment in the wok/frying pan before the next vegetables goes in, except if you use sweet potato or eggplant, both of which need a few minutes to cook on their own first.

 - Season with a little salt (to taste).